SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter15.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 15
-title: Chapter 15 - The Prince Without Noise
+Title: Chapter 15 - The Prince Without Noise
-layout: default
 ---

 ## *The Silk of Fate*